TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 ### Recommended Use

-The recommended usage pattern comes with many additional advantages, [outlined below](#advantages-of-scoped-execution).
+The recommended usage pattern, dubbed "scoped execution", comes with many additional advantages, [outlined below](#advantages-of-scoped-execution).

 Register the component on startup: